losquevedo/podium-assignment/README.md

 # Summary
 This test suite is created to test the core functionality of Podium's user messaging app.
 It contains 11 tests (9 Positive and a 2 Negative cases) and also included a Docker File to build from.
+The suite should take around 67 seconds to complete.

 It's structured using the Page Object Model, the page objects file can be found  in cypress/page-objects.